jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

      * From the view and the class of the parent (row of onPrepareContent plugin),
      * determine what the entity type is for this entity.
      *
-     * Derived classes must overrride this if they support more than 'default' entities.
+     * Derived classes MUST overrride this
      *
      * @param   &object  &$parent  The object for the parent (row) that onPrepareContent gets *
-     * @return the correct entity (eg, 'default', 'section', etc) or false if this entity should not be displayed.
+     * @return the correct entity (eg, 'default', 'category', etc) or false if this entity should not be displayed.
      */
-    function determineParentEntity(&$parent)
+    public function determineParentEntity(&$parent)
     {
       ...
     }